Twentieth in a Series

 Presley was arguably America’s biggest celebrity, taking a break from Hollywood, but Hayti folks were used to seeing him pass through, especially around Gwin’s and the highway intersection.
 Elvis, with his Memphis home 95 miles south, once played the B&B Club in Pemiscot County, legendary roadhouse of early rock ’n’ roll.
 Jerry Lee Lewis and Carl Perkins still appeared locally, among name players.

-Moreover, great performers had appeared in this Missouri river country, tucked within curling bends of the Mississippi, since the 19th century.
+Moreover, great performers had appeared in this river country, tucked within curling bends of the Mississippi, since the 19th century.